 - Margaret Meade

-Adam Aronovitz is the Co-Founder and Director of The Cookbook Project.
+Adam Aronovitz is the Co-Founder of The Cookbook Project and the Director of Global Routes, an organization that facilitates international community service and cross-cultural programs for high school students, college students, and custom programs and travel consulting for adults.
 Adam is a Propeller Accelerator Fellow and a global leader in the field of experiential education with over 18 years of experience in a diverse range of educational leadership roles.
 In addition to leading CBP programming across the globe he has spent 7 seasons leading international service-learning programs with high school students, and 4 years as a teacher in the Boston Public Schools where he witnessed the disruptive health and cognitive toll of a highly processed diet on his students.
 Adam earned his BA in Political Economy at Tulane University, his MA in International Relations at the University of Westminster in London and is both a visiting teacher and Food Education Scholar/ certified Health Counselor at The Institute for Integrative Nutrition.
 While not teaching, eating, or cooking, Adam enjoys rock climbing, wilderness backpacking, yoga, and dancing in Second Lines.
-He has worked, travelled, and volunteered in 74 countries.
+He has worked, traveled, and volunteered in 77 countries.

 Alissa Bilfield is the Co-Founder and Executive Director of The Cookbook Project.
 She is a Food Education Scholar, a Community Chef, and a Certified Health and Wellness Counselor from the Institute for Integrative Nutrition.
-She is pursuing her PhD in Public Health at Tulane University, with a BA from Vanderbilt University, and a MSc from The London School of Economics.
+She is pursuing her PhD in Public Health at Tulane University studying the impact the impact of coffee cooperatives on public health in Guatemala.
+She earned her BA from Vanderbilt University, and a MSc from The London School of Economics.
 She previously led consumer and business recycling programs for the State of Massachusetts while immersing herself in the food justice movement to empower consumers to become creators.
 Sustainable consumption and healthy food preparation is at the center of her life personally and professionally.
 She is especially passionate about bringing employment opportunities to underserved communities through food-based entrepreneurship.
 Alissa is a Propeller Accelerator Fellow, and has received the Victor C. Alvarez Spark Innovation Fund award and the Health Leadership Award.
 When not playing in her kitchen laboratory Alissa enjoys hiking, yoga, and spending time in the natural world.